Argantiu/minecraft-manager/.github/README2.md

 </p>

 <h3 align="center">
-What the scripts can do​:
+What the scripts can do
 </h3>
 <p align="center">
 <a>• Updates any supported software automatically</a><br/>